Meize0729/RSBuilding/README.md

 ## Update Log

+🌟 **2024.08.08** Great news!
+Our paper has been accepted by TGRS.
+Additionally, we have released pre-trained weights with Swin-B and ViT-L as the backbone, available through Baidu Netdisk.

 🌟 **2024.03.23** Release pre-trained weights with Swin-T and ViT-B as the backbone, available through Baidu Netdisk

 🌟 **2024.03.13** Release the source code.